Grilled Foie Gras with Porter GastriqueBy Drew Long

-In the U.S., foie gras is traditionally served pan seared in a balsamic vinegar glaze.
-For this recipe, I grill the foie gras on a very hot grill for a very short amount of time and serve it with a sauce made with Flying Dog's Road Dog Porter.
+This grilled foie gras is cooked on a very hot grill for a very short amount of time and served with a sauce made with Flying Dog Brewing's Road Dog Porter.

-1/2 cup of porter (I used Flying Dog's Road Dog porter)
+- 1/2 cup Flying Dog Road Dog Porter (or your favorite porter)